fergald/docs/explainers/permissions-policy-deprecate-unload.md

 The numbers are large enough
 that there could be a significant number of them.

-Since `pagehide` serves as a perfectly good subsititute for `unload` in this case and since the `Permissions-Policy` header will be available,
+Since `pagehide` serves as a perfectly good substitute for `unload` in this case and since the `Permissions-Policy` header will be available,